Optimising registration flow of a digital patient portal for holiday emergencies

 Accessibility (WCAG)

 Based on insights from the expert review I proposed optimisations on the colour pallet, error state language and removing the disabled state in forms to allow users to always get feedback.
-Which improves the accessibility of the overall experience.
+Which improved the accessibility of the overall experience.

 Simplification